HIPAA Compliance Programs

 • Automatic logoff after period of inactivity

-• Audit controls with hardware, software, and procedural mechanisms
+• Audit controls · hardware, software, procedural

-• Integrity controls to protect ePHI from alteration or destruction
+• Integrity controls protecting ePHI from alteration

-• Session management and access termination procedures
+• Session management + access termination procedures

 Regulatory Framework